 We have appointed a Data Protection Officer (DPO) to oversee our compliance with data protection laws.
-Contact details for our DPO can be found in our policies.
+The DPO is responsible for ensuring compliance with these laws.

 Below is an overview of our approach to privacy.
 To read a section simply click or tap on it to expand.

 Collecting specific, relevant personal information is a necessary part of us being able to provide you with any services you may request from us or in providing services to our stakeholders and regulators.When we hold or use your personal information as a data controller we will provide you with a privacy notice.
 This sets out in detail what information we hold about you, such as contact details and address.
 It will also show how your personal information may be used, the reasons for these uses and your rights.